Luis Arraez Player Props: Marlins vs. Mets

 Luis Arraez At The Plate

-- Among qualified hitters in MLB action, he ranks fourth in batting average, 14th in on-base percentage, and 67th in slugging.
+- Among the qualifying hitters in MLB play, he ranks fifth in batting average, ninth in on-base percentage, and 65th in slugging.

-- Arraez has gotten at least one hit in 71.4% of his games this season (five of seven), with multiple hits four times (57.1%).
+- Arraez has picked up a hit in six of eight games this season, with multiple hits four times.

-- In seven games played this season, he has not hit a home run.

 - Arraez has driven in a run twice this season, but just one in each of those games.